Hilldale Shopping Center: Renovations

 The Wisconsin State Journal reported on March 29, 2011, that the property was in foreclosure, with a sheriff's sale set for June 21, 2011.
-The shopping center was purchased by Massachusetts-based WS Development in May, 2012.
+The shopping center was purchased by Massachusetts-based WS Development in May 2012.
 The company converted the majority of the mall from an enclosed to an open-air space.
-The Sundance Cinema chain was sold to Carmike Cinemas in 2015; Carmike, in turn, was sold to AMC Theatres in 2016, and the Sundance Cinemas 608 became the AMC Dine-In Madison 6 in 2017.
+The Sundance Cinema chain was sold to Carmike Cinemas in 2015; Carmike, in turn, was sold to AMC Theatres in 2016.
+The Sundance Cinemas 608 became the AMC Dine-In Madison 6 in 2017, and closed in 2022.

-Other notable tenants in the mall are: the Apple Store, Metcalfe's Market (a local grocer), Hollander Cafe (a brew pub), Michael Kors, Anthropologie, lululemon, Shake Shack, and Lucky Brand Jeans.
+Other notable tenants in the mall are: the Apple Store, Metcalfe's Market (a local grocer), Cafe Hollander (a brew pub), Anthropologie, lululemon, Shake Shack, and Bartaco.